 Comment: In its original form the 1972 legislation was ambiguous.
 The proposed changes clarify the legislation so that it refers solely to the case of an Oakland student who seeks two baccalaureates simultaneously.
 The paragraphs of part (c) provide the distinction between a double major program and a double degree program.

-4. Motion from the Academic Policy Committee (Mr. Feeman):
+- 3. Motion from Academic Policy Committee - Mr. Feeman, seconded by Mr. Obear, moved:

 THAT TO RECEIVE A SECOND BACCALAUREATE, A PERSON WHO ALREADY HOLDS A BACCALAUREATE MUST: